 5 breaths to bust stress.

+When we think about how to beat stress we probably think of techniques that take a lot of time, or that mean that we need to change our physical environment.
+While extended meditations or going for a long walk are definitely stress busters, they’re not always practical when you’re caught up in the chaos of life.
 Stress often happens when we get caught up in worrying about the future or ruminating over the past.
 If we can train ourselves to spend more time in the present moment generally everything is okay and we aren’t stressed.
 However, when we are mired right in the middle of something stressful we are less able to access our resources which will help us move through the state which is a double whammy of difficulty.

 You’ve probably heard the old adage of ‘count to 10 before opening your mouth’ when you’re angry?
 Well to blow away stress, it’s even more simple.
 All you need to do is breathe 5 deep complete breaths.
 With each breath focus on one of your senses, what can you hear, see, feel, smell and taste?
 Use the entire of each breath, both in and out, to really focus in on one sense to the exclusion of all the others.